umalabs/correlated-authorization/README.md

 ## V. Sequence Diagram

-&emsp;The following sequence diagram describes the mechanism and policies of the Correlated Authorization framework, which utilizes the UMA protocol with the token exchange extension of OAuth 2.0 [4], where an access token is used to obtain a claims token from the Security Token Service (STS) endpoint.
+&emsp;The following sequence diagram describes the mechanism and policies of the Correlated Authorization framework, which utilizes the UMA protocol with the token exchange extension of OAuth 2.0 [4], where an access token is used to obtain an identity claims token from the Security Token Service (STS) endpoint.

 #### *A. UMA Profile*